 I was visiting my dear friend, M, in Boston.
 We were sipping coffee at The General Store, and talking about how far we have come in the last five years.
 My first real plane ride was to Jamaica on my honeymoon, and M was always afraid to travel by herself until we went to Las Vegas together on a girls’ trip a few years ago.
 Between our first trip together to Las Vegas and later meeting up in Massachusettes in 2018, I racked up over 100 round-trip flights to my name.
 The day before I arrived in Boston, M just flew alone back from Brazil on a 15-hour flight.

-There is something to be said for finding your own identity and not be defined as belonging.
-The irony was not lost on M and me as we walked the paths through the historic place of the Revolutionary War.
+There is something to be said for finding your own identity.
+More importantly, not to be defined as belonging to any person, place or group.
 Finding freedom can mean many different things.

 Before meeting each other when we lived across the street from each other: